strukturag/libheif/README.md

 best compression ratios currently possible.

-libheif makes use of [libde265](https://github.com/strukturag/libde265) for the actual image decoding.
+libheif makes use of [libde265](https://github.com/strukturag/libde265) for the actual image decoding and x265 for encoding.
 Alternative codecs for, e.g., AVC and JPEG can be provided as plugins.

 ## Supported features

-libheif has support for
+libheif has support for decoding
 * tiled images
 * alpha channels
 * thumbnails